karimelhoshy/JobMarketProject/README.md

 - **SQL and Python**: For data querying and preprocessing.

 ## Visualizations
 Interactive Power BI dashboards visualize the key insights and trends in the job market.
+Here is an overview of some of the insights:
 ![My Image](https://github.com/karimelhoshy/JobMarketProject/blob/main/dashboard.png)